 - Type of fastener (magnetic or pin)

 - Script details

-- Centre account code to charge badges to.
+- Centre account code to charge badges

-By using written style guidelines to present outsiders with a single, unified 'voice' Bounce Fitness can project a polished professional image that fosters our brand credibility.
-This style guide provides clear communication direction that brings accuracy and proficiency to our organisation.
-The Bounce Fitness style guide provides you with the basics of our corporate communication's style for your reference and use.
+By using written style guidelines to present outsiders with a single, unified 'voice', Bounce Fitness can project a polished professional image that fosters brand credibility.
+This style guide provides clear communication direction that brings accuracy and proficiency to the organisation.
+The Bounce Fitness style guide provides you with the basics of corporate communication's style for your reference and use.